intel/dffml/docs/contributing/git.rst

 For the tests in the various plugins:

-- You need to grab the latests changes from the master branch.
+- You need to grab the latests changes from the main branch.
 Maybe you need to adapt to them, for example if something got renamed, check the changelog.

 - You need to add any dependencies (``pip install ...``)  you need to the